Wilmer Flores Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.

-- The Braves have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.
+- The Braves' 3.81 team ERA ranks fourth across all league pitching staffs.

-- Braves pitchers combine to surrender the third-fewest home runs in baseball (125 total, one per game).
+- The Braves give up the second-fewest home runs in baseball (126 total, one per game).

-- The Braves are sending Chirinos (5-5) to the mound for his ninth start of the season.
-He is 5-5 with a 5.22 ERA and 49 strikeouts through 81 2/3 innings pitched.
+- Fried (4-1) takes the mound for the Braves in his ninth start of the season.
+He's put together a 2.57 ERA in 42 2/3 innings pitched, with 39 strikeouts.

-- The right-hander last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- In his last appearance on Monday against the New York Yankees, the left-hander tossed six innings, giving up two earned runs while surrendering eight hits.

-- The 29-year-old has put up a 5.22 ERA and 5.4 strikeouts per nine innings across 19 games this season, while allowing a batting average of .268 to opposing hitters.
+- The 29-year-old has an ERA of 2.57, with 8.4 strikeouts per nine innings, in eight games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.